Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 Having trouble making Gusto your third-party agent?

-If Gusto has trouble gaining the access we need, you'll need to call the CO DOR at (303) 238-7378 to troubleshoot and fix the issue.
+If Gusto has trouble gaining the access we need, you'll need to call the CO DOR at (303) 238-7378 to fix the issue.

-If you need help adding Gusto as a TPA to your account, check out the agency's instructions.
+If you get stuck trying to add Gusto as a TPA to your account before we request access, check out the agency's instructions.

-Gusto should now have access the account.
-If you need to modify the TPA for any reason, you can click “Modify” under the “Third Party Administrator (TPA)" Information.
+Gusto should now have access to your account.
+If you need to update Gusto’s TPA settings later, click Modify under the “Third Party Administrator (TPA)” section.

 This agency requires you to make Gusto your third-party agent (TPA) before we can file and pay taxes on your behalf.